dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 The origin **MUST** be identified in a trustable way by the signer for example through `postMessage`.

-## Get trusted origins
+## Verify

-A canister **MUST** make both a metadata entry and a canister method available, both **MUST** return the same list of trusted origins.

-### Canister metadata

-Allows for tooling to pull the list of trusted origins out of the state tree from metadata section `icp:public icrc28_trusted_origins`.

-This is the recommended approach for signers since it does not require a canister call to each delegation target canister.
-Instead, it can get the trusted origins from the metadata section and verify the certificate.
+When the signer receives a delegation chain request for a global identity, it must verify that the canisters targets trust the relying party making the request.
+The signer can use the following method to get a list of trusted origins for each canister target and then verify if the relying party is within each list.

-### Canister method
+### icrc28_get_trusted_origins

-Returns list of trusted origins.
+Returns a list of origins trusted by the canister.

-This an alternative approach for canisters that want to get the list of trusted origins.

 ```
 icrc28_get_trusted_origins : () -> (vec text);